 We look at two fixed-income indexes to measure the bond market's performance.
-The Bloomberg Barclays Government / Credit Index had a return of 10.0%.
+The Bloomberg Barclays Government / Credit Index had a return of (0.4%).
 It is a broad index containing corporate and government-sponsored bonds as well as Treasuries.
-The FTSE Gov/ Corp AAA/AA had a return of 10.2% and is a broad index containing higher-rated corporate bonds as well as Treasuries and Government securities.
+The FTSE Gov/ Corp AAA/AA had a return of (2.6%) and is a broad index containing higher-rated corporate bonds as well as Treasuries and Government securities.

-In summary, despite unprecedented upheavals related to a global pandemic, the investment status of the System is excellent.
+In summary, due to the long-term investment focus, and despite remarkable market volatility related to a global pandemic, the investment status of the System is excellent.
 The high quality of the System's investments is in keeping with the continued policy of "Conservatism" and "Conservation of Capital."